-Scan this QR code with your phone camera to access a digital copy of this handout.
+Scan this QR code with your phone camera for a digital copy of this handout.

-Non-tunneled Central Venous Catheter

-What to expect
+Tunneled Central Venous Catheter (CVC) What to expect

-This handout describes a non-tunneled central venous catheter and tells what to expect when you have one.
+This handout describes a tunneled central venous catheter and tells what to expect when you have one.
 It also explains how to prepare for the procedure to place the catheter.

-What is a CVC (central venous catheter)?
+What is a central venous catheter?

-Your provider has asked us to insert a catheter (long, hollow plastic tube) into your veins.
+Your doctor has asked us to insert a catheter (long, hollow plastic tube) into your veins.
+The catheter will enter your body through the skin on your chest.
 The tip of the catheter will be placed in a large vein inside your chest.

-A non-tunneled CVC is temporary and is typically removed within days to a week following placement.
+The catheter has a fabric cuff that sits under your skin.
+This cuff helps keep the catheter in place.
+It also prevents any skin infection from entering your bloodstream.

+A central venous catheter (CVC) can stay in place for weeks to months.
 This allows your healthcare providers to inject fluids or withdraw blood for lab tests without repeated needle sticks.
-A standard intravenous (IV) line in your arm needs to be removed after a short time.
+A standard intravenous line (IV) in your arm needs to be removed after a short time.